ArturVasilov/ViewAnimatorFramework/README.md

         .start();
 ```

 With such API it's much easier to create new beautiful animations.
-Here is an example from API itself:
+Here is an example from API itself for bounce effect:
 ```java
 @NonNull
 public static Animator bounceAnimator(View view, int duration, int delay) {